-Among the fish species that occur in Möckeln are perch, pike, perch, eel, burbot, bream, roach, bream, the sheep, rudd, ruffe, bleak, whitefish and catfish.
-The moth is the largest freshwater fish and has Möckeln one of its four occurrences in the country (the other is Emån in Småland, Båven in Södermanland and lower Helgeån water, Kristianstad Water in Skåne).
-Especially in the northwest of the lake, around Agunnarydsåns outlet has ground a solid, strong trunk.
-The moth is a protected fish and must be released if caught.
-The largest catfish caught in Möckeln and documented (in 1994) weighed 52 kg.
-Most common fish species in the lake are pike, perch, pike, bream and roach.
-Particularly fishing for walleye is very popular in the lake.
+Among the fish species that occur in Möckeln are perch, pike, pikeperch, eel, lake, bream, roach, birch, perch, osprey, yarrow, legume, vendace and moth.
+The catfish is Sweden's largest lake fish and has one of its four occurrences in the country in Möckeln (the others are Emån in Småland, Båven in Södermanland and the lower Helgeån water system, Kristianstad's water kingdom in Skåne).
+Especially in the northwestern parts of the lake, around the Agunnarydsån outlet, the moth has a firm and stable trunk.
+The catfish is a protected fish and must be released immediately if caught.
+The largest moth caught in Möckeln and documented (in 1994) weighed 52 kg.
+The most common fish species in the lake are pike, perch, pikeperch, bream and roach.
+Especially fishing for pikeperch is very popular in the lake.

-The water level may vary about 1 meter up or down over the Mediterranean waterline (137-135 meters above sea level) depending on rainfall and runoff, but the lake is not regulated.
+Through sea subsidence and municipal land exploitation in the 20th century, this outlet has now, on the contrary, now been transformed into a temporarily stagnant stormwater inflow to Möckeln.
+The water level can vary about 1 meter up or down above the mean waterline (137 to 135 meters above sea level) depending on precipitation and inflow, but the lake is not regulated.
+[Source: Wikipedia]

-The fishing area includes Möckeln, stoning, Saw Nässjön and part of Little River Helge.
-The lakes are in Älmhult Ljungby and municipalities in southwestern Småland, Kronoberg County, just north of Älmhult.
+The lakes are located in Älmhult and Ljungby municipalities in southwestern Småland, Kronoberg County, just north of Älmhult.